rkaunismaa/CUDA/README.md

 # Thursday, March 16, 2023

 Wow, did I ever waste a lot of time today.
 I was attempting to step through the CUDA-PROGRAMS/Chapter01/gpusum/gpusum.cu program in the "Programming in Parallel with CUDA' book using the repo I pulled down a few days ago.
 This repo was updated to work with CUDA 12.1.
 This example uses Thrust, which I have not yet used.
 After much messing with the makefile, I was able to compile the program, but when I ran it, it failed with the error when it tried to do the thrust call.
-After much dicking around, I eventuall tried checking out that repo from the branch I created on '2022-06-11' and it worked.
+After much dicking around, I eventually tried checking out that repo from the branch I created on '2022-06-11' and it worked.
 So I am going to go back to that branch and start from there.
 Damnit, I hate it when I waste time like that.

 And once again, I am stunned at how good CoPilot is at generating these comments for me.
 I am going to have to learn how to use it!